-- To submit your assignment, log in to the biostat server mil.biostat.wisc.edu Or mil.biostat.wisc.edu Using your biostat username and password. - Copy all relevant files to the directory /u/medinfo/handin/bmi776/hw3/<username> where <username> is your biostat username.
-Submit all of your DragoNN output files, your code for Part 1C, and any code or spreadsheets you created for Part 2.
-Do not run DragoNN on adhara.biostat.wisc.edu. - Compile all of your written answers in a single file and submit as solution.pdf. - Write the number of late days you used at the top of solution.pdf. - Show your work for partial credit.
+- To submit your assignment, log in to the biostat server mil.biostat.wisc.edu or mi2.biostat.wisc.edu using your biostat username and password. - Copy all relevant files to the directory /u/medinfo/handin/bmi776/hw3/<USERNAME> where <USERNAME> is your biostat username.
+Submit all of your Python source code and test that it runs on mil.biostat.wisc.edu or mi2.biostat.wisc.edu without error.
+Do not test your code on adhara.biostat.wisc.edu. - For the rest of the assignment, compile all of your answers in a single file and submit as solution.pdf. - Write the number of late days you used at the top of solution.pdf. - For the written portions of the assignment, show your work for partial credit.